developmentseed/titiler/docs/concepts/tiler_factories.md

 # Tiler Factories

-Tiler factories are helper functions that let you create a complete FastAPI router.
+Tiler factories are helper functions that let you create a customized FastAPI router.

 ```python
 from titiler.endpoints.factory import TilerFactory